-Our aircraft has flown over 600 hours of surveillance missions, covering a distance beyond 85,000 kilometers.
+Our aircraft has flown over 1,000 hours of conservation missions, covering a distance of more than 150,000 km.

 We are operating in the Republic of Chad, providing aerial support to help protect and restore wildlife.

 African wildlife has been in decline for several decades.
 Populations of elephants, giraffes, lions, and many other wild animals have decreased significantly, with several species and subspecies becoming locally extinct.
 The main threats to wildlife are poaching, the bush meat trade and habitat loss and fragmentation.

 The Republic of Chad is a country in Central Africa.
 Chad is amongst the richest countries in terms of biodiversity in Sudano-Sahelian Africa, with some of the last remaining populations of large mammals that once roamed West-Central Africa.

 Chad's protected area system is made up of three national parks and seven wildlife reserves.